Neighborhood Literacy Fund

 We want to make the application process as easy as possible.
 So you can spend your time where it counts, transforming your community.
 But if you have any questions, we’re here for you.

 Find a time slot for one-on-one virtual support with your application.
-And contact us if you want to schedule in-person or Spanish office hours.
+If none of the listed times work for you, email us to find another time.

 Impact Summary & Past Awardees